 Territory Area: 2,325 sq mi

 Patron Saints: St. Francis of Assisi; St. Patrick, Apostle of Ireland; St. Joseph, Foster Father of Jesus

-Suffragen Dioceses of the San Francisco Metropolis: Honolulu (Hawaii), Las Vegas (Nevada), Reno (Nevada), Salt Lake City (Utah), Oakland (California), San Jose (California), Santa Rosa (California), Sacramento (California), and Stockton (California).
+Suffragan Dioceses of the San Francisco Metropolis: Honolulu (Hawaii), Oakland (California), San Jose (California), Santa Rosa (California), Sacramento (California), and Stockton (California).

 Archdiocesan Facts & Figures

 Seminary: 1 Diocesan

 Child welfare center, and center for the protection of families: 13

 Centers for Social Assistance and Education: 23